 Argentine prosecutor asks to investigate president over postal service deal

 A prosecutor asked to investigate Argentine President Mauricio Macri on Tuesday over a deal to resolve debt the country's postal service incurred with the government when it was owned by Macri's father.
-A judge will decide whether or not to open an investigation, which could hurt centre-right Macri's party in congressional elections later this year.
+Argentine's President Mauricio Macri reviews an honor guard before meeting with his Brazilian counterpart Michel Temer at the Planalto Palace in Brasilia, Brazil February 7, 2017.

 Discussions